NATIONAL JUNETEENTH OBSERVANCE FOUNDATION (NJOF)

 As you know, Juneteenth, or the

 "19th of June", recognizes June 19, 1865, in Galveston, TX, when Union

-General Gordon Granger announced freedom in the last state to practice enslavement in the United
+General Gordon Granger announced freedom in the last state in rebellion to allow enslavement,

 General Order #3 by

 General Granger, our ancestors, released from the tyranny of enslavement, celebrated jubilantly, establishing America's

 second Independence Day Celebration and the oldest African American holiday observance.